Toby Freedman: Sports medicine

 Hall of Fame tennis players Tony Trabert and Vic Braden were his patients and close friends.

-At the Olympics in 1984 in Los Angeles, Dr. Freedman was the Team Doctor for the Tennis Venue at UCLA won by Stefan Edberg and Steffi Graf.
+At the Olympics in 1984 in Los Angeles, Freedman was the team doctor for the tennis venue at UCLA won by Stefan Edberg and Steffi Graf.

 Later life

+Freedman was the featured speaker at the memorial service for his longtime close friend, Dr Robert Kerlan in September 1996.

 In 1985, Freedman returned to North American Rockwell, where he remained until his retirement three years later in 1988.
 He then moved to Bainbridge Island, Washington.
-He died in Poulsbo, Washington on April 15, 2011 at age 86.
-He is survived by his wife, Carol, daughter, Andrea St. Clair, and sister, Laurie.
+He died in Poulsbo, Washington on April 15, 2011, at age 86.
+He was survived by his wife, Carol, daughter, Andrea St. Clair, and sister, Laurie.